tuetd/teethDiamond3D/README.md

 This project provides business logic for 3D teeth configuration, designed to be displayed on Shopify app extensions.

 **Why This Project?**
-- Focus on business logic that solves interaction with the 3D Teeth Model.
+"- Focus on business logic that solves interaction with the 3D Teeth Model."
-- Not bundled into the Shopify extension app; it's only an external script.
+ "- Not bundled into the Shopify extension app; it's only an external script."
 ---

 ## 🛠️ Built With